CSIRT-SK/viruschecker/README.md

 If you are a developer and want to use the gateway programmatically, you can explore its REST web API [here](docs/gateway/rest-api.md).

+For most users, however, this API is not important.

 4 Deploy client web application
 -------------------------------